History of the wheel in Africa: Nigeria

+In the 18th century, Abd Salam Shabeni reported the use the potter's wheel by the Hausa people.

 In 1824 CE, the king of Lagos gifted a large-sized carriage to the emperor of Brazil.

 During the 1840s CE, king Eyamba V of Old Calabar acquired two horse-drawn carriages.

 In 1866 CE, a European account reported the observed use of a carriage in a procession, which was part of a ceremony in the kingdom of Borno, at Kukawa.

 In 1870 CE, a European account reported the observed use of a mule-drawn carriage in a ceremonial procession, which was gifted to the Shehu of Borno by British explorers in 1851 CE, at Kukawa.

 Southern Africa

 Botswana

-At Tsodilo Hills, in Botswana, white painted rock art may depict a wagon and wagon wheel, which may date after, or even considerably after, the 1st millennium CE.
+At Tsodilo Hills, in Botswana, white painted rock art likely dating from c.
+1852 AD may depict a wagon and wagon wheel.